 Most people feel better and resume their everyday lives after completing treatment.
 But it can come back if low stomach acid, fluid or electrolyte levels affect the acid-base balance.

-After successful metabolic alkalosis treatment, your life will likely not be much different than it was before.
-You may wish to make small changes to lower your risk of future episodes.
+After treatment, your life will likely not be much different than it was before.
+Your healthcare provider may recommend ways to lower your risk of future episodes.
+This could include:

 Advertisement